-Arriving in a new city after a long flight can be challenging and let’s face it almost every trip to Sydney Airport is a long flight!
-I have put this Sydney Airport guide together because we thing having some information about what to expect at the airport will make your arrival so much easier.
+Arriving in a new city after a long flight can be challenging, and let’s face it, almost every trip to Sydney Airport is a long flight!
+I have put this Sydney Airport guide together because we think having some information about what to expect at the airport will make your arrival so much easier.

 Last updated: 2 May 2021